Hunting and shooting in the United Kingdom: Wildfowling

 Waterfowl hunting is typically happens in the form of a single gun sitting in pursuit of ducks by a body of water, or on the coastal foreshore, often at dawn or dusk, and waits for birds to flight.
 This is sometimes undertaken in total darkness.
 Due to the ban on the use of lead shot for hunting waterfowl or over wetlands, many wildfowlers are switching to modern guns with stronger engineering to allow the use of non-toxic ammunition such as steel or tungsten based cartridges.

 In the UK wildfowling is largely self-regulated.
 Their representative body, WAGBI (Wildfowlers Association of Great Britain and Ireland), was founded in 1908 by Stanley Duncan in Hull.
 This Association changed its name in 1981 to become the British Association for Shooting and Conservation (BASC) and now represents all forms of live quarry shooting at European, national and local levels.
 There are also many wildfowling clubs around the coast of Great Britain, often covering certain estuary areas where wildfowl are found in large numbers.

 Unlawful hunting

-As of 2020 game shooting and deer stalking are carried on as field sports in Great Britain and Northern Ireland.
+As of 2025 game shooting and deer stalking are carried on as field sports in Great Britain and Northern Ireland.
 Hunting with hounds in the traditional manner became unlawful in Scotland in 2002 and in England and Wales in 2005, but continues in certain accepted forms.
 Traditional foxhunting continues in Northern Ireland.
 Following a trail (similar to drag hunting) rather than a live quarry has subsequently grown in importance in Great Britain, as has hunting foxes with a bird of prey.
 In 2005 it became unlawful in England and Wales to shoot game birds while they are not in flight, an action which has long been considered unsporting.
 Bowhunting is illegal in the United Kingdom for all animals.
-You can be fined or jailed for hunting illegally or causing suffering to an animal.
+Hunting illegally or causing suffering to an animal can lead to fines and prison sentences.